Skip to content Skip to navigation

 Do you need to carry out tax procedures on behalf of a legal person?
 You must first register as a proxy.
 Watch the video “Log in to MyTax as a legal person”.

-Who should pay the tax?
+Who has to submit the declaration and pay the tax?

 BF PRI Who Pays Image